DukeRobotics/robosub-ros2/SETUP.md

     - If you set `NO_GIT=true` in the `.env` file, then run the following command instead: `docker compose up -d --build`.
 3. Once the container is running, access its shell by running:
     ```bash
-    ssh -p 2202 root@localhost
+    docker exec -ti onboard2 bash
     ```
 4. Now, you're ready to start developing!
     - Any changes you make in the repository on your host machine are reflected in the `/root/dev/robosub-ros2` directory in the Docker container.
     - If you set `NO_GIT=false` in the `.env` file, you can make signed commits and pull/push changes to remote from within the container.
     - You must build the packages in the container before running the code.
-See the [Build Packages](#build-packages) section for more information.
+See the [Build Packages in README.md](README.md#build-packages) section for more information.
-    - To open additional terminals in the container, open a new terminal and run the `ssh` command above.
+    - To open additional terminals in the container, open a new terminal and run the `docker exec` command above.
-5. When you're done, open a new terminal, navigate to the root of the repository, and run:
+5. When you're done, open a new terminal _on the host machine_, navigate to the root of the repository, and run:
     ```bash
     docker compose down
     ```